 Facebook and IG Changes Have Been Happening- Little by Little

 If you haven’t noticed or you don’t run ads, the restrictions put on ad copy has been suffocating.
-We are no longer to say the word “you’ in the lead sentence or pose a question.
-With all the changes comes all the glitches.
-There are reports of thousands of people loosing access to their FB accounts, ad accounts and business pages for week and months at a time.
+We are no longer to say the word “you’re in the lead sentence or pose a question.
+With all the changes come all the glitches.
+There are reports of thousands of people losing access to their FB accounts, ad accounts and business pages for weeks and months at a time.

 For the average user, things haven’t been so good either.
 Thousands of people are locked out of their accounts and stuck in a crazy verification loop.
 It’s just a bug, but for avid FB users who spend much of their workday on the platform, it’s a freaking crisis!
 Twitter really reaps the rewards of a FB outage or glitch because when people get locked out, they flock to Twitter to find out what is going on.

 It’s a tough time for FB as they figure out how not to get sued or subpoenaed to congress.

 There’s nothing we can do about any of it to make it go away, so when in Rome, well you know!